fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/usage.md

 # Usage

 The `FortiManager ZTP Flow` Solution Pack has a variety of uses.
 First, refer to the [installation and setup guide](setup.md) guide to get started.
-Use the example(s) found [below](#examples) to decide what provisioning options are available out of the box.
+Read the content below to help guide you through some solutions.

+You may also want to install the

 # Module Summary